Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 How many cups of dark leafy greens do you eat daily?

-Dark leafy greens includes spinach, Swiss chard, and all lettuce varieties.
+Dark leafy greens include: spinach, Swiss chard, and all lettuce varieties.
 Kale and arugula are the two dark leafy greens that are also in the cruciferous vegetable family.

 Tip: Triple your points when you eat kale or arugula!

-It counts as one cup of dark leafy greens; AND one cup of cruciferous vegetables; AND adds 1 more serving of veggies to your total servings of fruits and vegetables.
+It counts as one cup of dark leafy greens + cruciferous veggies + total cups of fruits and vegetables daily

 The proof